esonn/ferret/README.md

 - no user-selection of text/code format (gui retains option to process unrecognised files as txt or word-processed files)
 - drag and drop files onto Select Files dialog
+- include option to compute similarities after excluding trigrams common to other files